 OK!
 That’s it!
 You’ve only gone and done it!

 It will prompt you to enter your phone number and your 「手機條碼」 (Mobile Phone Barcode) along with your four character authentication number.
-You can even display your barcode on the app by clicking on 「手機條碼」, handy when you’re in shops, as below:
+You can even display your barcode by just opening the app, handy when you’re in shops:

 You can also view all your receipts and scan them with the camera (only those with two QR codes at the bottom).
 All your Easycard purchases will appear here too and everything you use your mobile phone barcode for.
 You can click the icon on the top right to see them all.